awwx/hack/readme.md

 * git repos would be better downloaded with git clone instead of http

-* currently have to way to update to the latest version of code previously fetched from the web, aside from manually deleting the cache directory
+* currently have no way to update to the latest version of code previously fetched from the web, aside from manually deleting the cache directory